sanchithaudana/SanchithaUdana/README.md

 </pre>

 <pre>
-TO Delete git ignored file from current files updated remote repository. git rm -r --cached fileorFolderName
+To delete a git-ignored file from the current files in the updated remote repository. git rm -r --cached file or FolderName
 </pre